Accelerated Emergency Program

 This program is accredited with the International School of Veterinary Postgraduate Studies (ISVPS) meaning you can work towards the following globally-recognised qualifications while you study:

-By attending the full online structured program and following successful assessment, including an exam, you can gain the Foundation Certificate (FCert) in Emergency and Critical Care awarded by the ISVPS.
+By attending the full online structured program and following successful assessment, including an exam, you can gain the Certificate in Emergency and Critical Care awarded by the ISVPS.

 All ISVPS registration and examination fees are included in the course fees.
 For all enquiries about ISVPS requirements, contact [email protected].